 The value of manometry is in diagnosing and differentiating among diseases of the muscle or the nerves controlling the muscles that result in muscle dysfunction of the pharynx and esophagus.
 Thus, it is useful for diagnosing the swallowing dysfunction caused by diseases of the brain, skeletal muscle of the pharynx, and smooth muscle of the esophagus.

 Esophageal impedence.
 Esophageal impedence testing utilizes catheters similar to those used for esophageal manometry.
 Impedence testing, however, senses the flow of the bolus through the esophagus.
-Thus, it is possible to determine how well the bolus is traversing the esophagus and correlate the movement with concomitently recorded esophageal pressures determined by manometry.
+Thus, it is possible to determine how well the bolus is traversing the esophagus and correlate the movement with concomitantly recorded esophageal pressures determined by manometry.
 (It also can be used to sense reflux of stomach contents into the esophagus among patients with GERD.)
 Multiple sites along the length of the esophagus can be tested to assess the movement of the bolus and presence of reflux, including how high up it extends.